A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Motivations

 \subsection{The high-$x$ frontier}

-Whereas the need for precise measurements of the partonic structure of nucleons and nuclei at small momentum fractions $x$ is usually highlighted as a strong motivation for new large-scale experimental facilities, such as the Electron-Ion Collider (EIC) or Large Hadron electron Collider (LHeC) projects, the structure of nucleon and nuclei at {\it high} $x$ is probably as poorly known.
+Whereas the need for precise measurements of the partonic structure of nucleons and nuclei at small momentum fractions $x$ is usually highlighted as a strong motivation for new large-scale experimental facilities, such as the Electron-Ion Collider~\cite{Accardi2016} (EIC) or Large Hadron-electron Collider~\cite{AbelleiraFernandez:2012cc} (LHeC) projects, the structure of nucleons and nuclei at {\it high} $x$ is as poorly known at both low and high scales (see \cf{fig:high_x_gluon_PDF}).
 Let us mention the long-standing puzzles such as the origin of the nuclear EMC\footnote{Named after its observation in 1983 by the European Muon Collaboration~\cite{Aubert:1983xm}.} effect in nuclei or a possible non-perturbative source of charm or beauty quarks in the proton which would carry a relevant fraction of its momentum.
-With an extensive coverage of the backward region corresponding to high $x$ in the target, \AFTER\ is probably the best program for such physics with hadron beams.
+With an extensive coverage of the backward region corresponding to high $x$ in the target, \AFTER\ is probably the best programme for such physics with hadron beams.

 Studying the so-called high-$x$ physics also provides us with novel decisive means to advance our experimental knowledge of the still poorly understood confinement properties of the strong interaction, which is one of the last open questions about the Standard Model.
 Indeed, studying high-$x$ fluctuations of a nucleon, where a single gluon carries the majority of the confined-system momentum, certainly tests QCD in a new limit never explored before.
 On the quark side, an improved experimental determination of the $d/u$ PDF ratio for $x\to 1$ is also crucial to tell which picture is valid between an SU(6) symmetric one where $d/u \to 1/2$, the dominance of a quark-scalar diquark where $d/u \to 0$, quark-hadron duality where $d/u \to 0.42$ or a simple perturbative QCD one where $d/u \to 1/5$.
-Beside such fundamental issues touching upon our understanding of confinement, chartering the high-$x$ structure of nucleons and nuclei has very practical implications for instance to improve our knowledge of parton luminosities at existing and future hadron colliders (LHC, RHIC, Tevatron, FCC, ...) (see \cf{fig:gg-lumi}) but also of ultra high energy cosmic rays (UHECR) in particular the neutrino in the PeV range.
+Beside such fundamental issues touching upon our understanding of confinement, charting the high-$x$ structure of nucleons and nuclei has very practical implications, for instance to improve our knowledge of parton luminosities at existing and future hadron colliders (LHC, RHIC, Tevatron, FCC, ...) (see \cf{fig:gg-lumi}) but also of Ultra-High-Energy-Cosmic Rays (UHECR), in particular the neutrino, in the PeV range.